 I was supposed to be there only for 3 months, but they had agreed to extend my visa.
 They offered me a job, told me they would make me the best female chef and extended the opportunity to be a part of the opening team at their restaurant in India.
 It was all perfect until certain experiences didn’t allow me to stay there for long.

-Here I was back to square one, in the middle of crisis – I wanted to move to Bangkok, but that required a job and the job market was all time low.”
+Here I was back to square one, in the middle of a crisis – I wanted to move to Bangkok, but that required a job and the job market was an all-time low.”

 Life is all about meeting people and drafting experiences.
 There will be those who would have a blink and miss appearance, then, those who would leave a bad taste, and then, those who would be instrumental to our growth.
 At any point in our life, we would seldom find ourselves alone if we choose to seek out.